FranciscoSprouse/GuavaCake/README.md

 # Guava Cake
-A small application that will show the suitability score for a set of drivers.
+A small application that will show the suitability score for a set of drivers and their destinations.
+The bulk of the computation happens in DriverViewModel

 ## Network setup
 To better mimic a real world application I am not reading the JSON input from a file.